kovidgoyal/rapydscript-ng/README.md

 X = 0; Y = 1
 ```

 Anything that requires more than a couple semi-colons, however, or involves long mathematical computations, is better off on its own line.
 Use your discretion, if the logic requires more than one visual pass-through from the programmer to understand the flow, you probably shouldn't use semi-colons.
-A Fibanacci function, as shown below, would probably be the upper limit of the kind of logic you could sanely represent with semi-colons:
+A Fibonacci function, as shown below, would probably be the upper limit of the kind of logic you could sanely represent with semi-colons:

 ```js
 fib = def(x): if x<=1: return 1; return fib(x-1)+fib(x-2)